bigscience-workshop/petals/README.md

 📋 **Terms of use.** Make sure you follow the model license (see the ones for [LLaMA 2](https://bit.ly/llama2-license), [LLaMA](https://bit.ly/llama-license) and [BLOOM](https://bit.ly/bloom-license)).

-🔏 **Privacy.** Your data will be processed by other people in the public swarm ([learn more](https://github.com/bigscience-workshop/petals/wiki/Security,-privacy,-and-AI-safety)).
+🔏 **Privacy.** Your data will be processed by other people in the public swarm.
+Learn more about privacy [here](https://github.com/bigscience-workshop/petals/wiki/Security,-privacy,-and-AI-safety).
 For sensitive data, you can set up a [private swarm](https://github.com/bigscience-workshop/petals/wiki/Launch-your-own-swarm) among people you trust.

 ### Connect your GPU and increase Petals capacity